Create a Flat ZIP Archive in C#

 2. Steps to Create a Flat ZIP Archive

-Consider this nested ZIP structure:
+Consider the following nested ZIP structure:

 parent.zip